MAIF/izanami/izanami-documentation/src/main/paradox/index.md

  * [Tutorials](tutorials/index.md)
  * [Developers](developers/index.md)

 @@@

 Izanami is a shared configuration, feature flipping and A/B testing service written in scala and developed by the <a href="https://maif.github.io/" target="_blank">MAIF OSS</a> team.

-Izanami is perfectly well suited for micro services environment, it provides a UI to allow non-tech users to toggle features and to handle A/B testing.
+Izanami is perfectly well suited for micro services environments, it provides a UI to allow non-tech users to toggle features and to handle A/B testing.

-You can interact with Izanami using REST APIs from you favorite language or listen to events by registering webhook or using server sent events.
+You can also interact with Izanami using REST APIs from you favorite language or listen to events by registering webhook or using server sent events.

-Izanami also provides first class integration.
-Java, Scala, Node and React and CLI clients are available to integrate Izanami with your application.
+Izanami also provides first class integration : Java, Scala, Node and React and CLI clients are available to integrate Izanami with your application.

 @@@ div { .izanami-logo }